DanielBarreto01/Challenge-back/README.md

 ## EndPoints

-1. /products  :returns the products that are in stock and has more than 1 product available
+1. /products  :returns the products that are in stock and has more than 1 product available.
-2. /price/:user_id/:product_brand  :returns the products that have a special price and are within the sneaker brands that have a discount for the specific customer or user, in case of conratio returns the products of the specific brand with the base price
+2. /price/:user_id/:product_brand  :returns the products that have a special price and are within the sneaker brands that have a discount for the specific customer or user, in case of conratio returns the products of the specific brand with the base price.
+3. /clients  :Return clients.

-3. api-docs  :returns the swagger documentation of the respective API endpoints
+4. api-docs  :returns the swagger documentation of the respective API endpoints

 ## Deploy